Flour beetle infestation

 Flour beetle infestations may have a significant impact in warehouses and factories dealing with starch products, due to the amount of damage that they might create.
 However, they are the most popular and abundant pest in the flour mills across the UK, the US and Australia.

-Flour beetle treatment and control
+Flour beetle control

 The easiest way to get rid of a flour beetle infestation is to find the source of the infestation and to remove it.
 This is why a very thorough check of all your stored grains, spices, powdered milk, flours, cereals, etc… is required if you suspect that you might have an infestation.
 Make sure you wrap the foods you dispose of carefully as you may drop eggs or any of the stages of the beetle in the process.
 Then seal the rubbish bag and take it out of your property for collection.